jyothiraditya-n/bfcli/README.md

 Usage: bf [ARGS] [FILE]

 Valid arguments are:
-  -a, --about         prints the licence and about dialogue.
+  -a, --about         Prints the licence and about dialogue.
-  -h, --help          prints the help dialogue.
+  -h, --help          Prints the help dialogue.
-  -v, --version       prints the program version.
+  -v, --version       Prints the program version.

-  -c, --colour        (default) enables colour output.
+  -c, --colour        (Default) Enables colour output.
-  -m, --monochrome    disables colour output.
+  -m, --monochrome    Disables colour output.
-  -n, --no-ansi       disables the use of ANSI escape sequences.
+  -n, --no-ansi       Disables the use of ANSI escape sequences.

   -f, --file FILE     Loads the file FILE into memory.

   -t, --transpile     Transpiles the file to C source code, ouputs
                       the result to OUT and exits.

   -o, --output OUT    Sets the output file for the transpiled C
                       code to OUT.

+  -s, --safe-output   Generates code that won't segfault if < or
+                      > are used out-of-bounds.
+(The pointer wraps around.)

 Note: If a file is specified without -f, it is run immediately and
       the program exits as soon as the execution of the file